Consuming Cinnamon in Pregnancy – Benefits and Risks

 Anti-inflammatory agents found in a certain variety of cinnamon, such as Cassia, are known to counteract enzymes that lead to inflammation in the body.
 When taken with food, this can ease joint pains and swelling in the body to give relief.

 5. Lowers Blood Pressure

 Regular consumption of cinnamon in food is shown to keep a check on systolic blood pressure, which is good for preventing high blood pressure in pregnant women.
 It lowers the risk of preeclampsia during pregnancy, which is caused by high blood pressure.
-It can be avoided by including cinnamon in your diet.
+It can be avoided by including cinnamon in your diet in limited amounts.